opentensor/developer-docs/docs/subnets/schedule-key-swap.md

 ### Step 1: Python virtual environment

 First, ensure you are using a Python virtual environment.
-You can use either Conda or Python to create your virual environment:
+You can use either Conda or Python to create your virtual environment:

 - [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) or
 - [python](https://docs.python.org/3/library/venv.html#creating-virtual-environments)